paezha/University-AI-Panel/README.md

-than two weeks for the hype to reach stratospheric levels, and by early December it had opinion-makers raving: not only was ChatGPT “the best artificial intelligence chatbot ever released to the general public” (Roose 2023), some wondered whether it could even “replace humans” with its “impressively detailed” and “human-like” text “replace humans” (Lock 2022).
+than two weeks for the hype to reach stratospheric levels, and by early December it had opinion-makers raving: not only was ChatGPT “the best artificial intelligence chatbot ever released to the general public” (Roose 2023), some even wondered whether it could “replace humans” with its “impressively detailed” and “human-like” text (Lock 2022).

 Universities, much like every other organization dealing with information, had to respond in a compressed span of time to the rapid